nosratifarhad/Docker_CI_CD_DotNet6/README.md

-# create docker file and build image and create ci/cd
+# create docker file and build image

 ### After installing Docker
 After installing Docker, you should create a Dockerfile without an extension in the root path of your project.